easy-updates-manager/easy-updates-manager/readme.txt

 For more information on how to use Easy Updates Manager, check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 If you want to contribute to the translation, please go to https://translate.wordpress.org/, select your language and search for plugin Easy Updates Manager.
+We appreciate all the translation help we can get.

 == Screenshots ==
 1. Single site install settings page location